What is GitOps?

 GitOps is a set of deployment practices while DevOps is a paradigm or better yet, a mindset.
 Their shared principles make it easier for teams to adopt the GitOps workflow for existing DevOps techniques.

-GitOps is a model developed on pre-existing practices:
+It’s easy to get started with GitOps, because is a model developed on pre-existing practices:

 - Git workflows – GitOps uses Git repositories as the change mechanism for application and infrastructure updates.
 Any change to an application or environment is represented as a change in a Git repository – providing a full audit trail and the ability to roll back to a previous version at any time.